samadanilab/AC-PC-Landmark-Prediction/README.md

 ## Data Requirements

 ## System and Add-on Requirements
-Our framework was trained with data of scale described above on a Linux machine (Ubuntu 24.04.3 LTS) with the following specifications: \n
+Our framework was trained with data of scale described above on a Linux machine (Ubuntu 24.04.3 LTS) with the following specifications:\
-CPU: Intel(R) Core(TM) i9-10850K CPU @ 3.60GHz 20M Cache; Cores: 20; Memory: 32GB
+CPU: Intel(R) Core(TM) i9-10850K CPU @ 3.60GHz 20M Cache; Cores: 10 Cores / 20 Threads; Memory: 32GB

 ## Schematic of the Registration-guided 3D-UNet Framework
 ![System Architecture Diagram](assets/Registration-guided-3D-UNet-Framework.jpg)